dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_symmetry_and_scaling.rst

 provide the identifier of the dataset that we want to exclude, which are usually a string of integers ('0', '1', '2' ... based on the order of input)::

-  dials.scale scaled.refl scaled_experiments.expt exclude_datasets=3 unmerged_mtz=scaled.mtz
+  dials.scale scaled.refl scaled.expt exclude_datasets=3 unmerged_mtz=scaled.mtz

 We could have also excluded a subset of images, for example using the option :samp:`exclude_images=3:301:600` to exclude the last 300 images of dataset 3.